183rd Rifle Division: Voronezh–Kastornoye Offensive

-In the planning for the next stage of the winter offensive Moskalenko chose to attack on a wide frontage of 50km, from Semidesyatskoye to 2nd Gorodishche, with the objectives of Dmitrievka, Gorshechnoye, and Kastornoye.
+In the planning for the next stage of the winter offensive Moskalenko chose to attack on a wide frontage of 50 km, from Semidesyatskoye to 2nd Gorodishche, with the objectives of Dmitrievka, Gorshechnoye, and Kastornoye.
 He deployed his infantry forces in two echelons; being a relatively fresh unit the 183rd was in the first, along with four other divisions, a rifle brigade and two tank brigades.
 The 183rd had 21 T-34 tanks of the 192nd Tank Brigade in direct support.
-On the first day, January 24, the attackers were to advance 20-25km, followed by 10-15km the next day, and on January 27 the division and the 129th Rifle Brigade, supported by the 4th Tank Corps, were to reach the area of Kastornoye.
+On the first day, January 24, the attackers were to advance 20–25 km, followed by 10–15 km the next day, and on January 27 the division and the 129th Rifle Brigade, supported by the 4th Tank Corps, were to reach the area of Kastornoye.
 At this point it was to link up with units of 13th Army and complete the encirclement.
 The Axis defense was based on a chain of village strongpoints with heavy minefields, while the gaps were swept by firepower.
 It quickly became apparent that Moskalenko was lacking in artillery to suppress these strongpoints.